Last update: 5 July 2021

 Services by Infrastructural Facility Management and Technical Building Management, work and repair shops, and Regional Computing Center

-Services provided by Infrastructural Facility Management and Technical Building Management, the technical and academic workshops, and the Regional Computing Center (RRZ) are subject to the measures and instructions laid out in Appendix 3.
+Services provided by Infrastructural Facility Management and Technical Building Management, the technical and academic workshops, and the Regional Computing Center (RRZ) are subject to the measures and instructions laid out in Appendix 12 of the instructions.

 Office spaces with and without contact with patrons

-There must be a minimum distance of 1.5 meters between all remaining workspaces at the University.
-If several people are using a room at the same time, there must be at least 10 square meters available and medical masks or protective masks of technically high quality must be worn at all times.
+There must be a minimum distance of 1.5 meters between all workspaces at the University.
+If minimum distance cannot be observed, medical masks or protective masks technically high quality must be worn at all times.

 Workspaces and supplies should not be used by more than one person.
 If this is not possible, workspaces and supplies must be cleaned and/or disinfected before and after use by the individual user.

 Before commencing work, a risk assessment must be drawn up based on the structure prepared by the Occupational Safety and Environmental Protection Unit and the individual area.
-See Appendix 4 for the individual regulations.
+See Appendix 4 of the instructions for the individual regulations.

 First aid services